Study for an MBA

 - You are normally expected to have between three and five years’ work experience and hold a degree before you can enrol on an accredited programme.

-Most MBAs comprise core management subjects (such as human resource management, financial management and strategy) that will deepen your understanding of how business works; elective modules that you can choose according to your career path; and a written or work-based project.
+Most MBAs deal with core management subjects (such as human resource management, financial management and strategy) that will deepen your understanding of how business works, elective modules that you can choose according to your career path, and a written or work-based project.

 An MBA will give you: